Focal Point: Lakes

 As the Chair of the Capital Area Regional Planning Commission, I directly know the connection between how we developed and flooding.
 CARPC has worked to strengthen stormwater and infiltration practices throughout Dane County.
 Locally, the Hartmeyer Wetlands on Commercial Avenue near Oscar Mayer is an example of a wetland that has re-emerged since the closure of the plant.
 Dane County should be part of a coalition to conserve the area for all to enjoy.

-Dane County must continue to find ways to keep the lake levels to the seasonal minimum levels and continue to sustainably dredge, such as the charmingly named “Suck the Muck” program and invest in mechanical aquatic plant harvesting to maintain flow capacity.
+Dane County must continue to find ways to maintain lake levels and continue to sustainably dredge, such as the charmingly named “Suck the Muck” program and invest in mechanical aquatic plant harvesting to maintain flow capacity.